LOFWagner/translator/README.md

 ## Usage

-1. Place the files you want to translate into the selected `input` folder.
+1. Place the files you want to translate into an input folder and create an output folder.

+2. In the main menu, choose either translation or glossary creation.

-2. Add any specific terms you want to manage to the glossary, which currently supports the `.xlsx` file format.
+3. Add any specific terms you want to manage to the glossary, which currently supports the `.xlsx` file format.

-3. Run the translation tool:

-    ```bash
-    java -jar translation-tool.jar

-    or just double click
-    ```
+4. After adding the glossary, simply close the glossary manager.
+Then in the menu, click translator.

+5. Here, select your desired input/output folders.
+If you want to use a glossary, make sure to tick the checkbox and provide a source language.

+6. Click translate.
+Translating into all languages is not supported in glossary mode.

-4. The translated files will be output to the selected `output` folder.
+7. The translated files will be output to the selected `output` folder.